 Organizations maintain hundreds of workstations, servers, and mobile devices; they all need protection from ever-growing malware applications and attacks, including worm viruses, trojans, spyware, and ransomware.
 Successful security breaches can cost organizations in lost productivity, damaged reputations, penalties due to failed regulatory compliance, and customer attrition.

-Managed antivirus solutions allow admins to deploy antivirus agents, schedule scans and updates, enforce security policies, and restrict users from disabling protection.
-This approach can protect endpoints against threats, isolate infected machines, and remediate security issues based on comprehensive reports from the managed antivirus solution.
+Managed antivirus solutions allow admins to deploy agents, schedule scans and updates, enforce security policies, and restrict users from disabling protection.
+This approach can protect endpoints against threats, isolate infected machines, and remediate security issues based on comprehensive reports.

 - Can the solution identify and quarantine known and unknown threats effectively?